https://edibotopic.com/blog/feed.xml

 Near Blarney, County Cork, Ireland

-I grew up in the countryside, went to a small Catholic school and played a lot of video games.
+I grew up in the countryside and went to a small Catholic school.
+My main interests were rugby and video games.

-When I was a teenager I went to school in Blarney (yes, the one with the castle), which was about a 20 minute bus ride away.
-As I got older my friends and I would go drinking in the Blarney woods.
+When I was a teenager, I went to school in Blarney, which was about a 20 minute bus ride away.
+As I got older my friends and would drink beer in the Blarney woods.
 It seemed like we would talk about everything.

-The family house was a bungalow surrounded by farmland.
-There is a crashed car in the back garden and I still don't know how it got there.
+My family's house was a bungalow surrounded by farmland.
+There is a crashed car in the back garden — I still don't know how it got there.

 Factory cottage